 ENGLISH NOVELIST DOUGLAS REEMAN, a master storyteller of the sea, from the time of Nelson to the twentieth century, has been thrilling an international audience for over 50 years.
 Under his pen name, Alexander Kent, the former Royal Navy officer chronicles the adventures of Richard and Adam Bolitho at sea during the Age of Fighting Sail.
 As Douglas Reeman, he writes about naval action during the twentieth century, with a primary focus on Britain’s Royal Navy.
 At present, more than 34 million copies of his books are in print.
 This is the only official website designed for and maintained with the full cooperation of Douglas Reeman (Alexander Kent).
 Please explore and enjoy the faraway coves and harbours of his long and distinguished writing career.

 (Photo by Kim Reeman)

-McBooks Press has announced that it will publish two new Douglas Reeman titles in its Modern Naval Fiction Library in 2016.
-The first title, The Pride and the Anguish, is now available, and will be followed by A Dawn Like Thunder in July.
+McBooks Press has announced that it will publish two new Douglas Reeman titles in its Modern Naval Fiction Library in 2017.
+The first title, Send a Gunboat, will be available in January, and will be followed by Winged Escort in March.

 Alexander Skutt, McBooks publisher, earlier announced the firm’s intention to offer additional titles from Douglas’s popular novels, which focus on British naval operations in the twentieth century.